Hannah has completed a Masters in Clinical Endodonology (the study of root canals).

 Despite the jokes about root canal treatment being painful, modern treatment is similar to having a normal filling done, however it takes a bit longer.

-Back teeth are more complicated to treat than front teeth, this is reflected in the prices below which include final fillings.
+Back teeth are more complicated to treat than front teeth, this is reflected in the prices charged which include final fillings.